CreatorWorkflowsNow/creatorworkflowsnow.github.io/docs/lab_autoengine/index.md

 ---
 # Automation Engine Overview Labs

+## Overview

+In the following labs, you will get hands-on experience with Automation Engine products such as:

+- Automation Center
+- Document Intelligence
+- Integration Hub
+- RPA Hub

 ## Automation Center
 Use the ServiceNow® Automation Center application to govern your end-to-end multi-vendor automation life cycles from one place.
 By using real-time dashboards, you can manage and measure the health of the automation and prevent automation failures across multiple vendors​.